Top factors that impact sending reputation and deliverability

 - Ensure the SPF record does not have more than 10 DNS lookups (include, a, mx, exists, redirect).
 Include mechanisms may point to other SPF records with include mechanisms which all account against the maximum of 10 lookups.
 IP numbers do not require a DNS lookup.
-Exceeding 10 lookups will cause a failure at many.
+Exceeding 10 DNS lookups causes a verification failure.

 - Do not use the PTR mechanism per RFC 7208.

 - The –all qualifier is preferred but ~all is acceptable.
 Do not use +all or ?all qualifiers as they essentially make the SPF record useless.